The parathyroid glands are small endocrine glands located in the anterior neck. They are responsible for the production of parathyroid hormone (PTH).

 There are two types of cells within the parathyroid gland, the chief cells and the oxyphil cells.

-- Chief cells– The role of this cell type is to secrete parathyroid hormone.
-They contain prominent Golgi apparatus and endoplasmic reticulum to allow for the synthesis and secretion of parathyroid hormone.
+- Chief cells – The role of this cell type is to secrete parathyroid hormone.
+They contain prominent golgi apparatus and endoplasmic reticulum to allow for the synthesis and secretion of PTH.
 The chief cells are the smaller of the two cell types, however, they are more abundant.

 Note that histologically fat cells (adipose cells) are also seen within the parathyroid gland.